StephanRaab/FIDE-Chess-Data/README.md

 ![FIDE](https://images.hamodia.com/hamod-uploads/2017/11/27160118/download.jpg) ![calendar](https://print-a-calendar.com/printable-calendars/one-page-year-thumbnail.png)

 This repository is to help all chess players utilize and work with [public chess profile data](http://ratings.fide.com/download_lists.phtml) provided by the `FIDE` organization (through December 2019).
-The work in this repository is done through R and Python.

-FIDE's website is a hassle to work through and has limited visuals about chess players.
+FIDE's website is cumbersome, at times, to work with and has limited visuals about chess players.

 # 🗺️ Where is the data?